What makes great day care for dogs?

 What about chilling-out time?
 Some dogs settle down better in their own private space.
 Our own policy is that dogs who are crate trained at home are also crated during rest time, but only with the express permission of the owners.
 That way the whole group gets to relax.

 If they offer a taxi service like Boggs Dogs, check how long the dogs spend in the van during transportation, as this will also have a bearing on your dog’s overall experience.
+Its not good if your dog spends half the morning in a van.

 Lastly, it’s important to ask what the procedures are if a dog get injured, and how often that has happened in the past.